littleuniversestudios/angular-cli-tools/README.md

-CLI commands for new OR existing Angular 2 projects.
+CLI commands for new or existing Angular 2 projects.

 ## Install